redennessy14/api-doc/_index_overview/overview.md

 content:
 content_markdown: >-

-  Welcome to CNE API documentation.
-CNE provides REST and Websocket APIs to suit your trading needs.
+  Welcome to KYBIT API documentation.
+KYBIT provides REST and Websocket APIs to suit your trading needs.

 ---